Ion I. C. Brătianu: World War I

 The outbreak of the world conflict in 1914 brought a major polemic in Romanian society.
-The Conservatives oscillated between a neutral stance and participation alongside the Central Powers (to which Romania had committed itself); instead, the PNL called for an alignment with the Entente Forces.
-Despite the fact that Brătianu was again prime minister from 16 January 1914 to 9 February 1918, his policies in this respect were procrastinated.
-Initially, a decision on the matter was blocked by King Carol, until his death in September 1914.
-Afterwards, with the ascension of Ferdinand I (who was to remain a political ally of Brătianu for the rest of his life), the government started secret negotiations with the Entente, meant to condition Romania's participation with the granting of Austro-Hungarian lands with a majority Romanian population.
+The Conservatives oscillated between a neutral stance and participation alongside the Central Powers to which Romania had committed itself; instead, the PNL called for an alignment with the Entente Forces.
+Although Brătianu was again prime minister from 16 January 1914 to 9 February 1918, his policies in this respect were procrastinated.
+Initially, a decision on the matter was blocked by King Carol until his death in September 1914.
+Afterwards, with the ascension of Ferdinand I, who was to remain a political ally of Brătianu for the rest of his life, the government started secret negotiations with the Entente that were meant to condition Romania's participation with the granting of Austro-Hungarian lands with a majority Romanian population.
 In August 1916, Romania declared war on Austria-Hungary.

 Minor advances into Transylvania were met with a Central Powers counter-offensive that swept through Oltenia and Wallachia, occupied Bucharest, and forced all governmental structures to take refuge in Iaşi.
-While Moldavia remained the only region under Romanian administration and the country increased its reliance on Imperial Russia - and then on the Russian Provisional Government, the Romanian Army was able to block further Central Powers' offensives in the battles of Mărășești, Mărăști, and Oituz.
+While Moldavia remained the only region under Romanian administration and the country increased its reliance on Imperial Russia and then on the Russian Provisional Government, the Romanian Army blocked the Central Powers' further offensives in the battles of Mărășești, Mărăști, and Oituz.
 This situation was ended by the October Revolution in Russia and the Treaty of Brest-Litovsk between the Bolshevik government and the Central Powers: Romania saw itself without reinforcements, agreed to an armistice, and then signed the Treaty of Bucharest in May 1918.